Meet Our Staff

 Father Noble was ordained in the Anglican Diocese of Cape Town by Archbishop Desmond Tutu.
 After ordination, he ensured that the voice of young people and children were heard.
 In recognition of his talent, Archbishop Tutu assigned him as Youth Chaplain for the entire Anglican Province of Southern Africa - including Namibia, Swaziland, Lesotho and Zimbabwe.
 Father Noble was dedicated to fighting apartheid and preparing for the new South Africa, and was further distinguished when President Nelson Mandela visited his parish in 1995.

 Father Noble is a graduate of Federal Theological Seminary of South Africa and the Episcopal Divinity School.
 He is currently writing an autobiography of growing up under apartheid.
-Father Noble is the father of an adult son, and lives with his wife in Milton, MA.

 The Venerable Christiaan (Chris) Beukman has been Archdeacon for Deployment and Pastoral Care in the Diocese of Massachusetts since 2019.
 His ministry for the Diocese involves coordinating site placements for deacons' ministries, including preparing sites for diaconal ministry, letters of agreement and other site issues.

 Beukman is a native of the Netherlands who moved to the Boston area in 1981 after meeting his wife, Lucy, in Jerusalem.
 He attended Harvard Divinity School and Andover-Newton Theological School, and was the Protestant chaplain and diversity specialist at Carney Hospital in Dorchester for 14 years.
 Since 2004, he has been the pastoral ministries manager of Linden Ponds Retirement Community in Hingham.
 He was ordained a deacon in 2009 and has served parishes in Quincy, Walpole and Franklin and now in Westwood .